• Crafts

 sprinkling powdered sugar on funnel cake

 How good does that look?
 At this point you can serve it as is, or go wild with toppings.
-Whipped cream, berries, chocolate syrup, ice cream - I've seen all these things on funnel cakes.
+Whipped cream, berries, chocolate syrup, caramel sauce, ice cream -we've used all these things on funnel cakes.

 child eating funnel cake